History of Peru: Political crisis (2016–present)

 After multiple attempts to remove Castillo were unsuccessful, Castillo attempted a self-coup on 7 December 2022 and was subsequently impeached and removed from office.
 Castillo's vice president Dina Boluarte was sworn in as the new president later that day, becoming the country's first female president.
 Following Castillo's removal, his supporters started nationwide protests demanding his release and Boluarte's resignation.
 On 14 December 2022, Peru's new government declared a 30-day national state of emergency to stop violent demonstrations.

+On 10 October 2025, Peru’s congress removed President Dina Boluarte from office and Jose Jeri was sworn in as Peru’s interim president.